Livox-SDK/livox_detection/readme.md

 ## Livox Detection: trained based on LivoxDataset_v1.0 [\[LivoxDataset\]](https://www.livoxtech.com/cn/dataset)
 The detector can run at least 90 FPS on 2080TI.
-The provided model was trained on LivoxDataset_v1.0 within 1w pointcloud sequence.
+The provided model was trained on LivoxDataset_v1.0 within 1w pointcloud frames.

 ## Demo
 highway_scene: